 dimu,dimv Cutoff distance for solute and solvent molecules.
-Molecules more distant by dimu or dimv from the system centre of mass (in Å) will not be included in the final cluster.

-nslavu,nslavv Number of slave atom cards (see Sections 6.6.3 and 6.6.4) for solute and solvent, if any.
-Input 0 if no slave atoms are present.
+Molecules more distant by dimu or dimv from the system centre of mass (in A) will not be included in the final cluster. nslavu,nslavv Number of slave atom cards (see Sections 6.6.3 and 6.6.4) for solute and solvent if any Input 0 if no slave atoms are present and solvent, if any.
+Input of i no slave atoms are present.